-After close to three years, the final element of Uruguay’s historic cannabis law is set to be implemented in early 2017, when commercial sales are expected to begin.
+Over three years after its passage, the final element of Uruguay’s historic cannabis law is set to be implemented on May 2, 2017, when registration to access commercial sales will begin.
 While advancements have been slow and deliberate, Uruguay is not alone in taking such a cautious approach.
 The U.S. state of Maryland, for instance, approved a medical cannabis program in 2013, but a series of careful adjustments has also postponed sales until 2017.

 This report, “Getting Regulation Right: Assessing Uruguay’s Historic Cannabis Initiative,” lays out the progress that Uruguayan authorities have made in rolling out the law to date.
 It also examines current monitoring and evaluation efforts underway, as well as opportunities for Uruguay to respond to potential obstacles thus far.
 Uruguay’s government makes no pretense that its law should be a model for others.
 But Uruguay’s leaders also know that, as the first nation to legalize and regulate every level of the cannabis market, their new system will be coming under close scrutiny, at home and abroad.
 As citizens and leaders elsewhere ponder whether and how to legalize and regulate cannabis in their own countries, the lessons to be learned in Uruguay can help inform cannabis policy well beyond the country’s own borders.

 The implementation of Uruguay’s historic cannabis law has moved forward at a cautious pace.
 This has allowed authorities to think through the implications of each element of the law.
 At time of writing, two of the three methods of legal access to cannabis (home cultivation and cannabis clubs) have begun operating, and the third (commercial sales) will begin in early 2017.
 In Uruguay today, there are over 5,300 registered home growers, and 22 licensed cannabis clubs.